Strixhack/zero-trust-workload-identity/README.md

 ## Key Concepts

-If you're new to this space, these are the terms that matter:

 | Term | Plain English |
 |---|---|
 | **SPIFFE ID** | A URI that uniquely identifies a workload: `spiffe://trust-domain/service-name` |